pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 The chosen file to this walk-through is the [test_individual_commands_loopback.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/test_individual_commands_loopback.c), because it is succinct and sufficient to evidence a simple communication in loopback mode.

-First, the header of the code brings all the necessary imports to this test, the IO is the NIOS II import that permits the communication with the IP core Interface, the System.h brings the functionalities of the FPGA followed by all the proprietary codes of functions and commands imports.Follows this header of the C code in the box below:
+First, the header of the code brings all the necessary imports to this test, the IO is the Nios II import that permits the communication with the IP core Interface, the System.h brings the functionalities of the FPGA followed by all the proprietary codes of functions and commands imports.Follows this header of the C code in the box below:

 ```C
 #include "io.h"